 - Enroll a device for use with Duo.
 Two-factor authentication is required when logging in remotely.

-- Agree to the Cadence & Synopsys license terms – Note: Due to the COVID-19 pandemic, there is currently no need to fill out the license terms agreement form, but users will not be able to connect from Embargoed Countries.
-An updated list is available at: https://research-compliance.umich.edu/international-travel-export-controls
+- Agree to the Cadence & Synopsys license terms – Note: Users will not be able to connect from embargoed countries; an updated list is available at: https://research-compliance.umich.edu/international-travel-export-controls

 After you have completed the tasks above, it may take up to two business days before your access is authorized to run the software using the Linux Login Service.
 After logging in with your uniqname, UMICH password, and verification with Duo two-factor authentication, you will be able to run Cadence and Synopsys commands as though you were sitting directly at a CAEN Linux workstation.